-As of December 31, 2018, the City/Parish was able to successfully functionally completed all RMAP2 construction included herein, as outlined in the April 2009 Consent Decree Modification by DOJ, EPA, and LDEQ that adopts the corresponding Second Remedial Measures Action Plan (RMAP2) Submittal for the Baton Rouge Sanitary Sewer Overflow Control and Wastewater Facilities Program (September 2008).
+The City/Parish was able to successfully functionally complete all RMAP2 construction included herein, as outlined in the April 2009 Consent Decree Modification by DOJ, EPA, and LDEQ that adopts the corresponding Second Remedial Measures Action Plan (RMAP2) Submittal for the Baton Rouge Sanitary Sewer Overflow Control and Wastewater Facilities Program (September 2008).
 The City/Parish is adhering to the revised compliance schedule approved in the (June 2013) Revised Second Consent Decree Modification by DOJ, EPA, and LDEQ which formally approves the City/Parish's 4-year extension request which was the focus of the Modified Request for Time Extension/Modification of the Compliance Schedule in the Approved RMAP2 Submittal (October 2012).